muftring/iu-netsci/course-notes.md

 | Even a random (ER) network can exhibit the friendship paradox.  | True |

+## Strong Ties vs. Weak Ties
+> Before reading Granovetter's paper, think of ways to define "strength" of a social relationship.
+Then think about how to measure them.
+What would be your favorite measure of strength of ties?
+What are your justifications for that?

 # The Small World Phenomenon
 Small-world Phenomena is a means to show how interconnected networks really are, no matter their size.
 The basic tenet is that on average any two nodes in a network are likely to be connected and they are really not that far away from each other.